-In 2006, Atlantic PIRI published Guidance for Soil Vapour and Indoor Air Monitoring Assessments as an appendix to the User Guidance Document.
-The purpose was to provide specific guidance on the assessment and quantification of the subsurface vapours to indoor air exposure pathway for petroleum hydrocarbons.
-The Guidance for Soil Vapour and Indoor Air Monitoring Assessments is currently available from the Atlantic RBCA website (www.atlanticrbca.com) as a stand-alone document.
+In 2016, Atlantic PIRI published a Guidance for Vapour Intrusion Assessments to provide guidance on the assessment and quantification of the subsurface vapours to indoor air exposure pathway for human health.
+The guidance includes vapour intrusion screening levels (VISLs) for PHCs.
+The Guidance for Vapour Intrusion Assessments was updated in April 2019 and is currently available from the Atlantic RBCA website (www.atlanticrbca.com).